kiss-community/grepo/README.md

 ## Binary Packages

 **NOTE:** This assumes that the user trusts the source of the binary packages.
-All binary packages are built in a GKISS chroot obtained from the releases page dedicated to building packages only.
-The packages are built with the build flags found in the [kissLTO](https://github.com/git-bruh/kissLTO) repo with the exception of `-march=native` and `-mtune=native`. `llvm` is built with regular flags.
+The packages are built on the author's personal system with [these](https://github.com/git-bruh/dotfiles/blob/master/.profile#L3) build flags.

 Regularly updated binaries are provided for the following packages:

 * CMake
 * Firefox
-* LLVM
-* Rust

 Binaries for KISS (musl) -> [here](https://github.com/kiss-community/repo-bin)